snrnats/doc-centre/docfx_project/api/help/allocating_to_a_specific_quote.md

 </div>

 To allocate an individual consignment based on a specific delivery quote from a carrier, use the **[Allocate With Quote](https://docs.electioapp.com/#/api/AllocateWithQuote)** endpoint.
+To call **Allocate With Quote**...

 > <span class="note-header">Note:</span>
 >  You can get quote details via SortedPRO's Quotes API.
 For more information on PRO's quote endpoints (<strong><a href="https://docs.electioapp.com/#/api/GetQuotes">Get Quotes</a></strong>, <strong><a href="https://docs.electioapp.com/#/api/GetQuotesbyConsignmentReference">Get Quotes by Consignment Reference</a></strong>, and <strong><a href="https://docs.electioapp.com/#/api/GetServiceGroupQuotes">Get Service Group Quotes</a></strong>), see the API reference.